 Ask artists who make similar works to you – where they have exhibited and how.

 Attend as many openings and galleries as you can.
 Talk to people at the openings: to other artists, to gallery goers and (if you can politely make an opportunity) introduce yourself to the gallery owner/manager.
 Don’t talk about yourself too much and never bumble or ramble about your own work.

 Go with intelligent questions and comments about the space and the exhibition.
 If asked what you think about a gallery or an exhibition, find something constructive and interesting to say.

 Rehearse something brief, concise, clear and intelligent about your own work – your “elevator pitch”.
-Have a professional business card ready, listing your contact details and website.
+Have a professional business card ready, listing your contact details, website, and relevant social media.
 (And yes, you do need an online presence with professional images.
 Think of your website as a curated gallery of your current work.)